guohq-1/TM-Ti3C2T2-for-ORR-OER/README.md

 ### SeparateByGroup.ipynb
 A Python notebook that randomly splits the dataset into training and prediction sets.
 Dependencies: Requires the pandas library.

+## Folder: **CNN**
+This folder contains the model of CNN.

+### Eb.ipynb, Ec.ipynb, and Ef.ipynb
+Three Jupyter notebooks—Eb.ipynb, Ec.ipynb, and Ef.ipynb—which correspond to the training of CNN models for predicting binding energy, cohesive energy, and formation energy, respectively.
+Each notebook includes:

+Model training parameters

+Evaluation metrics such as MRSE, MEA, and R²

+Performance comparison between CNN predictions and DFT results on both training and test datasets

+SHAP analysis for interpreting model predictions

+### Eb.h5, Ec.h5

+The files Eb.h5, Ec.h5, and Ef.h5 are the trained CNN models corresponding to the three energy types above.